 Summer can be a joyous time filled with family outings and vacations.
 But if you live in a location where temperatures soar, it can also put a big strain on your energy bills.
 Learning how to save money and energy in the summer will alleviate the stress and may even put a few dollars in your pocket for spending during vacation.
 Follow these 10 energy saving tips this summer.

 Your air conditioning unit needs a yearly cleaning to keep it running at optimal performance.
-Your HVAC contactor will replace the filters, clean all moving parts and check for any potential problems.
+Your HVAC contractor will replace the filters, clean all moving parts and check for any potential problems.
 He will even check the ductwork for you to make sure you aren’t pumping cool air into unconditioned areas of your home.
 Because he can spot problems before they cause malfunctions, you just may save money by avoiding costly repairs or emergency service calls, too.

 Using ceiling fans and directional fans can make you feel cooler and more comfortable and allow you to keep the thermostat set higher.
 This means your AC will run less and consume less energy, but your family will still feel comfortable.